NQBH/NQBH.github.io/_pages/about.md

 I no longer believe in the adjective *professional*.
 Now whatever I work on is pure hobby.
 Doing something as a hobby in a professional way is much better than doing some professional job as a hobby.

 I used to believe that Mathematics is my life & only Mathematics can be considered like that, but now, after having increased my awareness & perception, I find that idea & the old me are bullshit.
 I have negated many parts of myself to be able to move forward. *Why only work on something?
 To limit your mind or what?* Embrace yourself.
-Let this thirst of knowledge invade.
-Now I work on, as pure hobbies, a much wider horizon of science.
+Let this thirst/craving for knowledge invade us.
+Now I work on, as pure hobbies, a much wider horizon of different fields in science.

 **E-mail.** <nguyenquanbahong@gmail.com> (also the `Email` button in the sidebar).